LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 response bias in the attentional contrast, with responses slightly more likely in the maintain- than the switch-attention condition.
-This bias was in the opposite direction as the bias seen in Experiment 1, reflecting the fact that in Experiment 2 there were slightly more false alarms in the maintain attention trials than in the switch attention trials, whereas in Experiment 1 the pattern was the reverse.
+This bias was in the opposite direction as the bias seen in Experiment 1, reflecting the fact that in Experiment 2 there were slightly more non-foil false alarms in the maintain attention trials than in the switch attention trials, whereas in Experiment 1 the pattern was the reverse.

 The model also indicated a three-way interaction (lower sensitivity in maintain-attention, 10-channel, long-gap trials; Figure \ref{fig-voc-dprime}c),